 1. External doors

 On weekday mornings, your front door sees a lot of activity.
 On weekend mornings—not so much… so why did it just open at 6.30?
 Answer: your curious four-year is exploring the front yard while you’re still waking up with your first cup of coffee.
 This smart home security feature will notify you with an alert in no time.

 2. Laundry area

 Your basement might feature a comfortable family room complete with cozy couches and large TV, but chances are there’s also a laundry area down there too, boring to you but often fascinating to kids.
 A motion detector in this area can let you know if there’s unexpected activity around your washer and dryer.

 3. Medicine cabinet

 For young children, the bathroom can be your home’s most hazardous area—especially once they’re able to move and climb onto a chair to explore its shelves.
-Place a contact sensor on your medicine cabinet to know instantly if it’s accessed outside your normal routine.
+Place a smart home security contact sensor on your medicine cabinet to know instantly if it’s accessed outside your normal routine.